 Eads domesticated Pfeifer’s characteristically European design by interpreting it as a pin-connected assemblage of tubular struts and eye-bars, not unlike the patent trusses usually provided by American builders.
 In theory, the circular cross section of his chords provides the best resistance to buckling.
 It also creates a dramatic distinction between the primary members of the arches and other components, a contrast which may have appealed to Eads’ aesthetic sensibility.

 Although attractive, Eads’ design required complicated shaping and joinery, compounding the difficulty of working with the unfamiliar material, steel.
 The curved staves for the chords proved difficult to roll and the forgings for the couplings were nearly impossible to make.[27]
-[28] Months were lost before the metallurgic problems were finally resolved and then, when usable blanks began to arrive at Keystone’s shop for finishing, progress was further impeded by the extensive machining and close tolerances required for the couplings.
-It took two and one-half work-days to turn and grove the ends of a single tube, a similar amount of time to plane the mating surfaces, bore out the interior, and cut matching groves in each coupling, and yet more time to complete the pins and prepare the holes to receive them.
+[28] Months were lost before the metallurgic problems were resolved and then, when usable blanks began to arrive at Keystone’s shop for finishing, progress was further impeded by the extensive machining and close tolerances required for the couplings.
+It took two and one-half work-days to turn and groove the ends of a single tube, a similar amount of time to plane the mating surfaces, bore out the interior, and cut matching grooves in each coupling, and yet more time to complete the pins and prepare the holes to receive them.
 With 1,036 tubes and 1,012 couplings to produce, the bridge company was forced to pay for night work and to finance the acquisition of additional machine tools for Keystone.
 Even with these added resources, a steady flow of finished tubes and couplings did not begin to arrive at the bridge until June of 1873, two years after Butcher’s first attempts at forging and a year after the first blanks were delivered to Keystone.[29]

 Charles Pfeifer’s riveted box-sections might have required slightly more metal and might have been less dramatic than Eads' tubes and eye-bars, but they would have eliminated the curved staves, the forgings, and most of the machine-shop work.